Interactive Visual Reasoning under Uncertainty: Introduction

-In the experiments, the \ac{est} environment serves as a testbed for evaluating the scientific thinking capability of artificial agents trained via today's state-of-the-art \acf{rl} algorithms~\cite{schmidhuber2015deep,lillicrap2015continuous,fujimoto2018addressing,mnih2015human,sutton2018reinforcement}.
-Not only do we benchmark \ac{rl} algorithms with visual input from the rendering engine, but also with the underlying symbolic representation of the environment.
-However, we note that the environment is challenging enough for agents with even the ground-truth symbolic representation; visual complexity further adds to the difficulty of the problem.
-Further comparing the performance from the heuristics algorithms and that from the \ac{rl} agents, prominent failure of today's artificial agents in scientific thinking becomes even more evident, calling for future investigation into building intelligence that can learn and think like people, and more for fulfilling a dream to create an agent that can assist in formal scientific research.
+Serving as a testbed, \ac{env} evaluate interactive reasoning under uncertainty of today's state-of-the-art artificial agents \citep{schmidhuber2015deep,lillicrap2015continuous,fujimoto2018addressing,mnih2015human,sutton2018reinforcement,openai2023gpt4}.
+Not only do we benchmark \ac{rl} algorithms with visual input from the rendering engine, but also with the ground-truth symbolic representation of the environment, including some additional study with \acp{llm}.
+We note that the environment is challenging enough for agents with even the symbolic representation, and visual complexity poses additional challenges.
+Further comparing the performance of the heuristic algorithms and that of the \ac{rl} agents, the prominent failure of today's artificial agents in resolving uncertainty becomes even more evident, calling for future investigation into building intelligence that can learn and reason like people \citep{lake2017building,zhu2020dark}.

-To sum up, our work makes the following contributions: \begin{itemize}[leftmargin=*,noitemsep,nolistsep] \item We introduce the \ac{est} environment for evaluating the scientific thinking ability of artificial agents.
-In each episode, an agent is presented with a few Blicket experiments.
-With an incentive to understand the underlying working mechanism of the Blicket machine and distinguish the actual Blickets, the agent proposes new experiments to verify and update its belief of Blicketness for each object based on the experimental outcome.
-The agent is eventually rewarded for correctly finding all Blickets in the shortest amount of time.

-\item We carefully designed the \ac{est} environment to ensure (i) its simplicity in perception (but not lack of) and sensorimotor control, and (ii) its richness in reasoning and discovery. \ac{est} introduces a new and minimal scientific thinking paradigm of exploration and discovery in visual reasoning that offers more than an interactive game or a causal reasoning dataset.

-\item Using the established \ac{est} environment, we benchmark current \ac{rl} learning agents' capability in performing this challenging task of scientific reasoning.
-Analyzing the results from the trained agents and heuristics, we note that (i) the visual complexity is not the core difficulty in this task, which echos our design principle to minimize visual complexity, (ii) causal discovery in \ac{est} requires strong reasoning abilities and depends on how to efficiently make trial and intervene, and (iii) today's learning agents fall short in developing abilities in efficient scientific discovery. \end{itemize}
+To sum up, our work makes the following contributions: \begin{itemize}[leftmargin=*] \item We present the \ac{env} platform, a unique environment tailored for assessing the proficiency of artificial agents in dynamically resolving uncertainty through interaction.
+What sets \ac{env} apart is the dual challenges it imposes: demanding both logical reasoning and the creation of effective strategies to mitigate uncertainty.

+\item The \ac{env} setup was meticulously designed to maintain a balance between perceptual simplicity and a rich array of visual elements and situational tasks.
+This environment ushers in a novel paradigm of interactive reasoning in the face of uncertainty, compelling agents to engage directly with their conjectures by formulating and executing new experimental trials.